Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Alternative Distributions Based on -Divergence

 \end{enumerate} Then $n^2/m$ is the appropriate normalization for the large deviations analysis for small $\epsy>0$: There exists a test $\bphi$ such that There is a constant $\bar{J}$ satisfying $0<\bar{J}<\infty$ such that for any test $\bphi$, we have

-\end{proposition} \begin{proof}[Proof of \Proposition{GEEcondition1}] The converse result in \Theorem{converse} is proved by showing that the worst-case probability of missed detection over the set of distributions given in \eqref{e:muUalternative} is lower-bounded regardless of the test used.
+\end{proposition} Note that the KL divergence satisfies the conditions of this proposition. \begin{proof}[Proof of \Proposition{GEEcondition1}] The converse result in \Theorem{converse} is proved by showing that the worst-case probability of missed detection over the set of distributions given in \eqref{e:muUalternative} is lower-bounded regardless of the test used.
 The first condition in \Proposition{GEEcondition1} guarantees that these distributions are still in the set $\mP$ of alternative distributions.

 For the achievability result, the critical step is to show that the rate function is positive for any alternative distribution whose likelihood ratio with respect to $\pip$ is bounded.
-The second condition in \Proposition{GEEcondition1} guarantees that $\kappa$ defined in \eqref{e:defD} is positive, which in turn ensures a positive rate function. \end{proof}
+The second condition in \Proposition{GEEcondition1} guarantees that $\kappa$ defined in \eqref{e:defD} is positive, which by \Theorem{ratefunction} implies that the rate function of the coincidence-based test is positive. \end{proof}

 \begin{proof}[Proof of \Proposition{GEEcondition2}] The proof is similar to that of \Proposition{GEEcondition1}.
 The first condition of \Proposition{GEEcondition2} ensures that the collection of bi-uniform distributions given in \eqref{e:muUalternative} used in the proof of the converse result is in the set $\mP$ of alternative distributions: For $\mu_{\mathcal{U}}$ defined in \eqref{e:muUalternative} with $\epsy$ replaced by $\epsy'$, for even $m$, for small enough $\epsy$, we have